ShelterTechSF/askdarcel-web/README.md

 ## Non-Docker Development Environment

-### Installing Node.js and npm
+### Installing Node.js
 We recommend using [nvm](https://github.com/creationix/nvm) (Node Version Manager) or Docker to ensure that the versions of Node.js and npm are the same across development, Travis CI, staging, and production environments.

-After installing nvm, to install both Node.js and npm run from the top of the git repo:
+After installing nvm, to install Node.js run from the top of the git repo:

 ```sh